 If your organization has outdated computers or other technology, consider giving them a second life!
 Technology donations can easily be recycled and put to good use in our community.
 All kinds of technology donations are accepted and most items will be refurbished for reuse.
 If donations can’t be refurbished, they will be recycled properly at no cost to the donor.

-United Way is partnered with Digital Bridge of Milwaukee.
-Digital Bridge is the only organization NAID AAA certified in our area to wipe and reuse drives.
-After wiping the hardware, they load Windows 10 operating system and Microsoft products on each computer.
+If you do not currently have a dedicated recycler for your technology equipment, United Way can help you through one of our partners Digital Bridge of Milwaukee.
+Digital Bridge is NAID AAA certified in our area to wipe and reuse drives.
+After wiping the hardware, they load Windows 10 operating system and Microsoft products on each computer and help United Way distribute them to community members that need a computer.

-To learn more about donating technology, contact Tim Coughlin via email or fill out the form below.
+To learn more about donating technology, contact Nicole Angresano at 414.263.8115 or fill out the form below.